mattermost/docs/source/process/bug-severity-guidelines.rst

 ---------------------------------------------------------

 1. % of customers affected
-2. “scale” of impact
+2. “Scale” of impact
    - S1 - Prevents app use (e.g. Mattermost crash when posting a message) OR functional regressions.
-Only bugs that can be committed after Code Freeze deadline
+Only bugs that can be committed after the Code Freeze deadline
    - S2 - 50%-100% of users’ functionality affected (e.g. Cannot favorite a channel) OR cosmetic/UI regressions.
-In addition to S1, only bugs that can be committed after Code Complete.
+In addition to S1 bugs, only bugs that can be committed after Code Complete deadline.
-   - S3 - 20%-50% of users’ functionality affected (e.g. Cannot create custom emoji if System Admin)
+   - S3 - 20%-50% of users’ functionality affected (e.g. Cannot create custom emoji if System Admin).
+Can be fixed anytime until Code Complete deadline.
-   - S4 - Other minor (e.g. channel ID is too small in View Info modal)
+   - S4 - Other minor (e.g. channel ID is too small in View Info modal).
+Can be fixed anytime until Code Complete deadline.

 Assigning Severity Levels:
 ---------------------------------------------------------

-Normally assigned by Release Manager and team during triage, but can also be modified afterwards by devs upon further investigation.
-Mattermost Jira includes an issue field called "Severity" that can be filled in with either ``S1``, ``S2``, or ``S3`` levels.
+Severity levels on bug tickets are normally assigned by Release Manager and triage team during triage meetings, but can also be modified afterwards by devs upon further investigation.

+Mattermost Jira project includes an issue field called "Severity" that can be filled in with either ``S1``, ``S2``, or ``S3`` levels.

-Bug tickets are sometimes assessed in case-by-case basis and further considerations may be applied, such as how risky a bug is to fix or whether it’s more beneficial to revert code that initially caused the bug.
+Bug tickets are sometimes assessed on a case-by-case basis and further considerations may be applied, such as how risky a bug is to fix or whether it’s more effective to revert code that initially caused the bug.